<?xml version="1.0" ?>

 <?xml-stylesheet type="text/xsl" href="rss.xsl"?>

-<!-- It turns out that you have to put a lot of garbage in the top of your RSS file if you wanted to style it with XSLT.
+<!-- It turns out that you used to have to put a lot of garbage in the top of your RSS file if you wanted to style it with XSLT.
 This is because Firefox, Chrome, et al completely ignore the xml-stylesheet declaration and decides to show it unstyled.
 Which is stupid.
 Even stupider is that I have to put a bunch of meaningless text at the top here to get a browser to do The Right Thing(tm), i.e. decide that this XML document is in fact a real XML document, and style it like I wanted. -->

 <rss version="2.0">